 Funnels help you understand how users are successfully navigating a defined path in your product and where there is a drop-off.
 A funnel is a series of events that a user progresses through within your app, such as successful onboarding.
-A user is considered converted through a step in the funnel if they perform the event in the chosen order.
+A user is considered converted through a step in the funnel if they perform the event in the specified order.

 Table of Contents